 The Quan Spa and 24-Hour Fitness Room, also set to the backdrop of the dramatic skyline is the Bangkok Marriott’s answer to blending the traditions of Thailand with modern treatments and therapies along with fitness.
 A full spa menu is available to enjoy in the spa or in your room.

-The luxe feel of this Thai-Colonial property can be felt from the moment you pull up to the façade and walk into the grand lobby filled with large-scale fresh florals providing great context to the quality and hand craftsmanship of garlands and topiaries and importance of aesthetics in the Thai culture.
-With marble-tiled floors, a grand staircase and to-scale crystal chandeliers, the space instantly transforms each person who walks into it, into royalty – and this is how you are treated until you depart.
+The luxe feel of this Thai-Colonial property can be felt from the moment you pull up to the façade and walk into the grand lobby filled with large-scale fresh florals providing great context to the quality and hand craftsmanship of garlands and topiaries and the importance of aesthetics in the Thai culture.
+With marble-tiled floors, a grand staircase, and to-scale crystal chandeliers, the space instantly transforms each person who walks into it, into royalty.
+This is also how you are treated until you depart.

-In addition to being a luxurious experience for guests, The Athenee Hotel is also a fully sustainable property with hand-selected, locally sourced amenities like the THANN Rice Grain Soap Bar with Orange and Tangerine Essential Oils that I could not get enough of (it was like a little hand massage each time I washed my hands), and one that gives back with a corporate social responsibility plan and local recipients of various efforts such as feeding the hungry, and donating blood.
-The Athenee Hotel is the recipient of The International Hotel Awards: “Best Sustainable Hotel in Thailand” for 2017.
+In addition to being a luxurious experience for guests, The Athenee Hotel is also a fully sustainable property.
+With hand-selected, locally sourced amenities like the THANN Rice Grain Soap Bar with Orange and Tangerine Essential Oils that I could not get enough of (it was like a little hand massage each time I washed my hands), and one that gives back with a corporate social responsibility plan and local recipients of various efforts such as feeding the hungry, and donating blood, it is leading the way as one of the best sustainable hotels in Asia.

 The Athenee Spa, located on the 4th floor is a beautiful blending of France and Siam with trademark offerings.
 Each treatment is personalized to your blood type, with a uniquely Thai protocol called “Immunetra,” which helps to calm your mind and body and also boosts your immune system.

-The pool was my very favorite place to be, a completely secluded oasis on the 4th floor high above the busy Bangkok streets, it was a work of art blending modern lines and design with old world culture, all set to the backdrop of the city and complete with a rooftop garden and ample lounging as well as casual dining at The View for tea and a snack or lunch by the pool.
-The property also offers a fitness centre, a business centre and a Royal Club Lounge.
+The pool was my very favourite place to be, a completely secluded oasis on the 4th floor high above the busy Bangkok streets, it was a work of art blending modern lines and design with old-world culture, all set to the backdrop of the city and complete with a rooftop garden and ample lounging as well as casual dining at The View for tea and a snack or lunch by the pool.
+The property also offers a fitness centre, a business centre, and a Royal Club Lounge.

-One of the best places to be for Sunday Brunch in Bangkok is at The Rain Tree Café in The Athenee Hotel, I could not believe the scale, presentation, variety and caliber of cuisine offered.
+The Rain Tree Café in The Athenee Hotel offers one of the best Sunday brunch spots in Bangkok.
+I could not believe the scale, presentation, variety and calibre of cuisine offered.
 Everything from a Peking Duck carving station to a full oyster bar with accompanying ice-cold Stoli shots and French pastries as well as a Mango Sticky Rice station and soups and dumplings.
 It is a globally-inspired feast and a full team effort of excellence for sure.